east-sussex-county-council/Escc.Umbraco.UserAccessManager/Documentation/Umbraco User Control.md

 *	Lock (unlock) account
 *	User permissions

+This will only allow changes to be made to users whose type is Web Author (as defined in the `WebAuthorUserType` key in the API `web.config` file).

 ## Note
 Umbraco does not apply default permissions to all nodes.
 A user is assigned to a single User Type, which has a default set of permissions.
 That default set is returned whenever permissions for a node are requested via the API.
 Only if the permissions have been altered for a specific node, are they returned instead.